-Opposed-Piston engine models, viz., 3-D CFD, 1-D and friction models were correlated with measured data from dynamometer testing of the Achates Power 4.9L three-cylinder research OP Engine.
-The correlated models match the measurements and were extended to predict the heavy-duty 9.8 L three-cylinder OP Engine performance.
-For the air handling system design, port optimization was performed and a smaller port gave better scavenging performance.
+Opposed-Piston two-stroke engine models, viz., 3-D CFD, 1-D and friction models were correlated with measured data from dynamometer testing of a 4.9L three-cylinder research OP Engine.
+The correlated models match well the measurements and then were extended to predict the heavy-duty 9.8 L three-cylinder OP Engine performance.
+For the air handling system design, port optimization was performed; it was determined that smaller ports resulted in better scavenging performance.
 The combustion system was optimized using the design of experiment approach.
-CFD predictions at 1200rpm and 50% load show that an ITE of 58.4% can be achieved with use of a thermal barrier coating on both surfaces of the piston bowl.
-A 55% brake thermal efficiency is achieved at these conditions.
-At rated conditions with engine speed of 1800 rpm, BTE of 47.9% is achieved.
+CFD predictions at part-load at 1200 rpm show that an ITE of 58.4% can be achieved through use of a thermal barrier coating on both surfaces of the piston bowl.
+A 55% brake thermal efficiency is achieved at the part-load conditions.
+At rated conditions with engine speed of 1800 rpm, BTE of 48.1% is achieved.

 The OP Engine offers a solution in reducing GHGs emission and reducing the carbon foot-print for 2020 and beyond.
-It is demonstrated that OP Engine will reduce fuel consumption by providing BTE of 55% without the use of costly addition of technologies such as waste heat recovery systems or additional turbo-compounding components.
+It is demonstrated that OP Engine will reduce fuel consumption by achieving best-point BTE of 55% without the use of costly addition of technologies such as waste heat recovery systems or additional turbo-compounding components.